-First things first, you'll need one tablespoon of jojoba oil, which acts as an excellent base for a homemade makeup remover as it's super nourishing.
+First things first, you'll need one tablespoon of jojoba oil, which acts as an excellent base for a homemade makeup remover as it's super nourishing and hydrating.
 And unlike some oils, it won't turn rancid.

 Next, add eight tablespoons of vegetable shortening (think Crisco).
 While it may sound abnormal, vegetable shortening is made from soybean or cottonseed oils and is completely A-okay for the skin—unlike lard, which is made from animal fat.

 Finally, you'll want to include several drops of your favorite essential oil, so long as you've used it on your skin before and know that it's safe.
 Lavender oil is a stellar option because it's super gentle on the skin and has a relaxing aroma that's lovely to take in while winding down after a long day.
 Other good options are calendula, cardamom, Roman chamomile, eucalyptus, lemongrass, and neroli.